prathikshaj1203/dashboard-python/README.md

 This project is open-source and available under the MIT License.

 ✨ Credits
-Created with ❤️ by [Your Name]
+Created with ❤️ by Prathiksha J
-Follow me on LinkedIn | GitHub